ctnava/HemlockStreet/readme.md

 you need to set the chainId for the localhost network on metamask to 31337 instead of 1337

+#TODO
+- keccak256 encryption of all fields
+- express server with data chunking (FETCH x CORS)

 ##WEBSITE
 "npm i" to install dependencies then
 "npx hardhat node" to boot up the blockchain then IN A NEW WINDOW